 There are five layers of the cornea which have different functions:

-It is the outermost layer of the cornea which means that whatever external objects will come in contact with the eyes, they will have to pass the epithelium.
-It is made up of regenerative cells which constantly shed and keep regenerating from time to time.
-It has two primary functions:
+Epithelium – Maintains the Eye Healthy is the external layer of the cornea.
+That means that whatever external objects will come in touch with the eyes.
+They will have to reach the epithelium.
+It is formed up of regenerative cells which regularly shed and keep reforming from time to time.
+It has 2 main functions:

-It is also known as anterior limiting membrane and is made up of protein fibers which are called collagen.
-It is a strong layer that is between the epithelium and the corneal stroma and is built to protect the stroma.
+Bowman’s Layer – Guards the Eye It is also known as an anterior limiting membrane.
+Also, it is formed up with protein fibres which are called collagen.
+It is a strong layer that is among the epithelium and the corneal stroma and is made to preserve and protect the stroma.

-It is the fourth layer of the cornea which is quite thin but very strong as it helps protect against any infections or injuries.
-It is also known as a posterior limiting membrane.
-It is also made up of collagen fibrils and separates the stroma from the corneal endothelium.
+Descemet’s Membrane – Gaurd from Infection It is the 4th layer of the cornea which is quite thin still very effective as it assists guard upon all infections or injuries.
+It is also named as a posterior limiting membrane.
+It is built up of collagen fibrils and departs the stroma from the corneal endothelium.

-It is the final layer of the cornea which is in the innermost part.
-It is made up of mitochondria-rich cells.
-Bathed by aqueous humor, the endothelium’s primary function is to keep a perfect balance between the fluids flowing in and out of the cornea at all times.
-It is the layer that comes directly in contact with the iris and pupil of the eye.
+Endothelium – Manages the Fluids is the ultimate layer of the cornea which is in the inner part.
+It is built up of mitochondria-rich cells.
+Washed by aqueous humor, the endothelium’s main purpose is to hold a precise balance among the fluids flowing in and out of the cornea at every time.
+It is the layer that appears directly in touch with the iris and pupil of the eye.

 Frequently Asked Questions